Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 	- Size effects are also responsible for alkali metal complexes with macrocyclic ligands: particularly crown ethers and cyptands ![[cryptands and crown ethers .png]]

 ### Group $13$ elements
+#### Boron
+Network covalent solid characterized by sharing of electrons in boron clusters, primarily linked icosahedra

 ----